QuickBooks Blog

 Five main types of assets which are not eligible for full expensing are:

-5. Some primary production assets already have an instant write-off scheme.
-This can include water facilities and fencing.
+5. Some primary production assets which already have an instant write-off scheme (like water facilities and fencing)

-The instant tax write-off applies to assets attained during the current financial year through to 30 June 2024.
-Any purchased assets should be in use or installed and ready for use by 30 June 2024 to qualify.
+The instant tax write-off applies to assets attained during the current financial year through to 30 June 2025.
+Any purchased assets need to be in use or installed and ready for use by 30 June 2025 to qualify.

 If you have ordered and paid for assets that haven’t yet arrived at your premises, you cannot claim instant deductions on them.
 The same applies to assets that have come to your workplace but are still sitting in boxes.